 Business Litigations and Arbitrations, Class Action Defense, and Appeals

-While at Hinshaw, Mr. Lenci has been the lead attorney for defendants in a series of class action lawsuits in which he and his team achieved the following notable results:
+While at Hinshaw, Mr. Lenci was the lead attorney for a student loan servicer in a series of class action lawsuits in which he and his team achieved the following notable results:

-- an order of the U.S. Supreme Court, vacating and remanding a decision of a federal Court of Appeals, and paving the way for the decision of the district court, on remand, that a class action waiver in a loan's arbitration provisions was valid and enforceable.
+- An order of the U.S. Supreme Court, vacating and remanding a decision of a federal Court of Appeals, which had held that a class action waiver in the promissory note's arbitration clause was unenforceable.

-- a decision permitting the defendant, under the doctrine of estoppel, to invoke a class action waiver in a loan's arbitration provisions even though the defendant was not itself a party to the promissory note.
+- A decision permitting the loan servicer, under the doctrine of estoppel, to invoke a class action waiver in a loan's arbitration clause even though the servicer was not itself a party to the promissory note.

-- decisions transferring venue of purported class actions.
+- Decisions transferring venue of purported class actions against the loan servicer.

 Mr. Lenci is well-known for his appellate advocacy.
 His victories, one as noted in the U.S. Supreme Court, include the following:

 - Affiliated Computer Services, Inc. v.
 Fensterstock, 564 U.S. 1001 (S.Ct.
-2011) (persuaded the Supreme Court to vacate and remand a decision of a federal Court of Appeals) (this victory was a front-page story in The New York Law Journal on June 14, 2011).
+2011) (Supreme Court vacated and remanded a decision of a federal Court of Appeals) (described above) (this victory was a front-page story in The New York Law Journal on June 14, 2011).